House Bill 2504 Fall 2012 Course Syllabus PSYC-2301-73 - General Psychology

 3. Describe some of the prominent perspectives and approaches used in the study of psychology.(PSLO 1,2) Measured by course assignments and projects.

 4. Use terminology unique to the study of psychology.(PSLO 1,2) Measured by course assignments and projects.

 5. Describe accepted approaches and standards in psychological assessment and evaluation.(PSLO 1,2) Measured by course assignments and projects.

 6. Identify factors in physiological and psychological processes involved in human behavior.(PSLO 1,2) Measured by embedded test questions, course assignments and projects.

 7. Calculate current course grade accurately, using information provided by instructor relating to individual scores from projects, assignments, quizzes and exams.(PSLO 3) Measured by course project.

 8. Improve comprehension of content-area reading material.
 (PSLO alpha) Measured by pre-test/post-test scores.

-9. Explain how personal ethnic heritage is similar to and different from other cultural perspectives in effects on social cognition.
+9. Explain in writing how personal ethnic heritage is similar to and different from other cultural perspectives in effects on social cognition.
 (PSLO 1, 2, 5 ) Measured by course assignments and projects.

 |Academic Honesty||Academic honesty is expected from all students, and dishonesty in any form will not be tolerated.
 Please consult the LSC-PA policies (Section IX, subsection A, in the Faculty Handbook) for consequences of academic dishonesty.|